actabi/LoopImmo/README.md

 ## Backend server

 A minimal Express server located in the `server` directory exposes REST endpoints backed by PostgreSQL.
-Ensure you have loaded the schema and sample data, then add your database connection string to `.env.local`:
+Ensure you have loaded the schema and sample data, then add your database connection string to `server/.env`:

 ```bash
 DATABASE_URL=postgres://user:password@localhost:5432/loopimmo